 National Workforce Skills Development Unit

-To meet the changing nature of mental health services, and to better support the 'Five Year Forward View', we are working with Health Education England (HEE) to change the way that the National Training Contract works and creating the National Workforce Skills Development Unit.
+To meet the changing nature of mental health services, and to better support the 'Five Year Forward View', the National Workforce Skills Development Unit (NWSDU) has been established.

 A report by the Centre for Mental Health of the current policy landscape for mental health services in England and its implications for the workforce.